GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/1.5/en.md

 - Added video to documentation for bundle
 - Added new predefined persisted queries:
   - "Send email to admin about post"
-  - "Add the comments block to a post"
+  - "Add comments block to post"